SelinaShrestha/Autoencoder-based-Spatial-Modulation/README.md

 *IEEE Internet of Things Journal, vol. 11, no. 22, pp. 36322-36334, 15 Nov.
 2024.*
 DOI: [10.1109/JIOT.2024.3390443](https://doi.org/10.1109/JIOT.2024.3390443)

+## 🚀 Features
+- **Deep Learning for Wireless Communication**: Uses autoencoder architectures to optimize spatial modulation in Rician fading channel.
+- **Custom Neural Network Layers**: Includes specialized layers such as DataLayer and SMLayer.
+- **BLER Analysis**: Provides evaluation scripts for Block Error Rate benchmarking.

+## 🛠️ Technologies Used
+- **MATLAB**: Used for simulations and model development.
+- **Deep Learning Toolbox**: Used to implement autoencoder models with standard and custom layers.
+- **Wireless Communication Toolbox**: Supports MIMO rician fading channel simulations.

 ## 🏗️ Project Structure

 The project is organized into the following main directories: